-Auto Level Remote Switches
+Auto Level Remote Switches -If Equipped

-In addition the dash control panel, there are two remote switches for your leveling convenience.
+In addition the dash control panel, your coach may be equipped with two remote switches for your leveling convenience.
 These switches allow you to extend or retract your jacks and observe them at the same time.
 It also allows you to stop them suddenly, if needed, without having to climb in and out of the coach.